 Sue Pryke, master potter and judge on tv's 'Great Pottery Throwdown', via Instagram

 I have always loved porcelain, especially oriental ceramics, and wanted to explore the apparent mystery of how they were made.
-After a 3-year course at Oxford City College I set up my own studio at home in 2016.
+After a 3-year course at Oxford City College I set up my own studio at home.
 Since then, I have been developing my portfolio of work and learning every day.
 There are images of my making process in the Gallery.

 I was filmed talking about my work for the Digital Craft Festival in November 2020 and the video is accessible here (my segment is about 6 minutes into the film).

-Most craft festivals and shows for 2020 have been cancelled because of the pandemic, creating real challenges for makers, but the craft community has responded with many virtual events, and it's wonderful that there are now real live events on the horizon too.
+The pandemic has seen craft festivals and shows cancelled, creating real challenges for makers, but the craft community has responded with many virtual events, and it's wonderful that there are now real live events on the horizon too.
 I am taking part in several of these, of both kinds, during 2021, and it would be wonderful if they could have your support.
 Find out more about them here.